-5. False travel agencies
+5. Fake travel agencies

 In the same vein, many scammers are fake tourist guides and even have fake accredited tour guide IDs.
 Stay alert!
-(Seen in Vietnam, Morocco, Mexico)
+(Seen in Morocco, Mexico)

 All heavy traffic areas are good for pickpockets.
-The metro is a favorite spot for these criminals because you’ll inevitably come into physical contact with other travelers, which helps pickpockets do their work subtly (seen in Barcelona).
+The metro is a favorite spot for these criminals because you’ll inevitably come into physical contact with other travellers, which helps pickpockets do their work subtly (seen in Barcelona).
 Escalators are also privileged.
 (Seen in Paris.)

 There are dozens of scams.
 Another common example: you quietly walk the streets of a beautiful city and bird droppings – a white, staining liquid – falls on you.
 Immediately, someone comes to your rescue and tries to clean the stain – that he presumably caused himself.
 Meanwhile, two other small hands take what’s in your pockets.
 (Seen in Italy.)

 A street entertainer is doing a magic trick that requires your full attention.
 Meanwhile, the magician’s friends search your pockets.
 (Seen in Mexico.)